stevecook23/angel-food/README.md

 ### Log Out
 + Log out functionality works, immediately logging the user out and returning them to the front page

 ### Bugs discovered
 + Properly aligning icons in buttons proved to be a challenge, and also to the 'takeaway' toggle.
 I ended up having to provide some very specifically-targeted CSS for the takeaway toggle
 + The default text on the 'create place' interface is in three different types of grey - black for the dropdowns, light grey for the image, and mid-grey for the remaining fields.
 Despite extensive effort, I've not been able to change this.
 + Late in the production process, some changes I made meant that the first card of a new row rendered on the right hand side rather than the left.
+This was introduced while adding the 'display placeholder image if none is provided' code; ultimately this was fixed by modifying the CSS.
+Following this, I rechecked the CSS and the app.py using the Code Institute linter, with both still passing with no errors.

 ## Code validation